zarpafantasma/corpus_rythmos/I- Scientific_Papers/007-en_US-Rhythmic_Chemistry.md

 - **Microscopic ties.** Connect $`\alpha`$ to memory kernels/dynamical exponents in stochastic reaction–diffusion models, reducing reliance on empirical maps.

-**Bottom line.** If the preregistered tests succeed, Rhythmic Chemistry offers a **clean, quantitative** route to manipulate reactions by **designing the container’s time**—its coherence depth—rather than only the molecules or the bath temperature.
+**Bottom line.** If the preregistered tests succeed, Rhythmic Chemistry offers a **clean, quantitative** route to manipulate reactions by **designing the container’s time**, its coherence depth, rather than only the molecules or the bath temperature.
 If they fail, we obtain a **sharply drawn boundary** for when coherence does **not** matter, along with a reusable statistical discipline for future “environment-aware” kinetics.
 Either way, the field moves forward with clearer levers, clearer limits, and a clear path to replication.

 **11. Materials and Methods**